nicfv/npm/packages/dimensional/README.md

 ## Examples

 Ready to begin?
-Start with a simple example to create a [BMI calculator](./Examples/Conversions.md) to learn how to install this package and convert units!
-Then, step through each example to learn more and more features of this package!
+Start with a simple example to create a [BMI calculator](./Examples/Conversions.md) to learn how to install this package and convert units.
+Then, step through each example to learn more and more features of this package, or learn hands-on with the official [dimensional playground](https://tools.nicfv.com/dimensional-playground/)!

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@4/tex-mml-chtml.js"></script>